UKHO/docs/software-engineering-policies/Induction/LeadDeveloperInduction.md

 * Discuss with line manager the skills required to do the role.
 Draw up a development plan.
 * Discuss use of time with line manager.
 Set expectations around amount of coding that is likely.
-* Meet with SA to establish areas of responsibility
+* Meet with SA to establish areas of responsibility between the SA and the lead

 ## Support network

 Conversation with line manager around the following:

 * Would they benefit from a mentor?
+* Sit down with another lead developer to undertsand role
 * How can they obtain feedback?
 * Discuss imposter syndrome, expectations of knowing everything